duavang/BCB546-Spring2021-FinalProject/Code/03-DataAnalysis.md

 ## 3) Run Tn-Seq Analysis Software (TSAS) V.3.1 on mapped reads for manipulation and statistical analyses

 1. Fill the "Parameters.txt" file located in the TSAS folder you cloned locally to your computer.
-Keep most at default.
+Keep most at default parameters.
 The manuscript ran a one sample analysis and changed the threshold of the number of hits to unique insertion site to **10.** We also changed the "results" from default "short" to "long."

 	```
 	#####Input parameters example: